Neo Geo Pocket: Color model

 In response to the market's shift towards color displays, SNK announced the Neo Geo Pocket Color in January 1999.
 This upgraded handheld featured a non-backlit, full-color screen and was released in Japan in March 1999 with seven launch titles, including Puzzle Link and Samurai Shodown!
 2. The Neo Geo Pocket Color was designed to compete with Nintendo's Game Boy Color and Bandai's WonderSwan.

-U.S. release and marketing
+American release and marketing

 SNK never officially released the monochrome Neo Geo Pocket in North America or Europe, though customers in these regions could mail-order the system and its games through SNK's website beginning in April 1999.
-However, just two units were sold before the launch of the Neo Geo Pocket Color in the United States in August 1999.
+However, just two units were sold before the launch of the Neo Geo Pocket Color in the United States in August of 1999.